jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 Q: I was wondering how your son's doing - Jeff?
 I read the story, I think he is in the midwest?

-A: He's doing fine, except that he has a crack problem.
+A: He's in Cincinnati.
+He's doing fine, except that he has a crack problem.
 But as far as the accident goes, healing from that, he's fine.
 But a psychiatrist in San Diego showed me a report that people don't usually see and it showed that seventy six percent of the people who've been diagnosed as crack addicted, clinically crack